 There are many unknowns in this changing business climate, though companies are trying to maintain some sense of normalcy.
-We’d like to help businesses work out new strategies regarding sales and marketing—so we’ve created a survey for manufacturers to explore how they are dealing with COVID-19 and what shifts it might represent in how they are approaching sales and marketing.
+We’d like to help businesses work out new strategies regarding sales and marketing and explore how they are dealing with COVID-19 and what shifts it might represent in how they are approaching sales and marketing.

 It’s not an overstatement to say that the COVID-19 outbreak has caused tremendous upheaval around the world.
 To continue providing value, organizations need to ensure that employees, customers, and all stakeholders in the supply chain are adequately informed.
 As the intensity of the crisis subsides, we may have found that we’ve created contingency strategies and new working models—some temporary, some we may realize are better than what we originally had.
 Either way, we need to come out of this with new tactics for dealing with unexpected crises and empowered approaches to maintaining effective, efficient operations during challenging times.
 In a nutshell: prepare for the future.